Chromatica: Overview

 Chromatica evinced a return to Gaga's characteristic dance-pop style, eschewing the acoustic musical form of Joanne and A Star Is Born.
 The album's production is distinguished by dense synthesizers, pulsating percussion, ringing grooves, and orchestral arrangements which coalesce overarching melodic themes.
 Since Gaga sought to recreate authentic 1990s house, the album forgoes contemporary R&B and trap crossover trends popular in mainstream music of the period.
 Gaga and the producers' devotion to said vision led their total immersion in the music culture, influencing both their choice of technology and studio technique to ensure fidelity.
-And in doing so, AllMusic's Stephen Thomas Erlewine argues, the artist exploits her veteran popstar sensibility, making little attempt to engineer a modern sound.
+In doing so, AllMusic's Stephen Thomas Erlewine argues, the artist exploits her veteran popstar sensibility, making little attempt to engineer a modern sound.
 Critics note stylistic debts to a spectrum of genres as techno, trance, and new wave.

 Chromatica is a concept album that examines the pursuit of healing and unwavering happiness.
 The artist explained her attitude to Paper magazine: "I will do whatever it takes to make the world dance and smile [...]
 I want to put out a record that forces people to rejoice even in their saddest moments [...]
 If you're in pain and listening to this music, just know that I know what it's like to be in pain.
 And I know what it's like to also not let it ruin your life."
 Yet the songwriting's often dark introspection of the subject matter juxtaposes the album's upbeat, diverse musical style, manifesting Gaga's personal views of themes inspired by failed romance and mental health struggles in her private life.
 The unusual circumstance of an unforeseen pandemic, and the resulting impact on the album's promotional rollout, was said to lend unique context to the lyrics.
 Justin Moran from Paper viewed Chromatica as an "antidepressant for Gaga" whose songs seem to mitigate her intense plight.
 Although the singer declared Joanne her most personal record, some reviewers, such as Pitchforks Katherine St. Asaph argued Chromaticas treatment of the subject matter provides a more intimate listening experience.
 Kory Grow from Rolling Stone referred to the music of the album as "therapy pop".